-It's the perfect place to practice your haggling skills, while picking up a few authentic souvenirs for your family and friends at home.
+It's the perfect place to practice your haggling skills while picking up a few authentic souvenirs for your family and friends at home.

-5. Explore the Amazon Jungle
+5. Delve Into the Amazon Jungle

 6. Trek the Quilotoa Loop

-7. Get Wet and Wild in Banos
+7. Thrill-Seeking in Banos

-- climbing nearby Tungurahua Volcano
+- Climbing Tungurahua Volcano

-- whitewater rafting
+- Whitewater rafting

-- mountain biking
+- Mountain biking

-- bridge swings
+- Bridge swings

-8. Learn to Surf in Montanita
+8. Surf in Montanita

-Every weekend, vacationing Ecuadorians (especially those from nearby Guayaquil), flood town to visit the beach, surf, and enjoy the raucous nightlife.
+Every weekend, vacationing Ecuadorians (especially those from nearby Guayaquil) flood town to visit the beach, surf, and enjoy the raucous nightlife.